victords/minigl/README.md

 [this page](https://github.com/jlnr/gosu/wiki/Getting-Started-on-Linux) for
 details.

-After installing Gosu, you can just `gem install minigl`.
+After installing the gosu dependencies, you can just `gem install minigl`.

 Please note: